sagesteppe/sagesteppe/README.md

 [Using SDMs to improve metagenomics results](https://github.com/sagesteppe/SDMS_RMBL)

 ## Some Talks
+I turn down a lot of talk invitations, but sometimes a very important person tells me I have to do one!
+And that's what we have three examples of here.

 [Modelling Natural History to Increase Native Seed Collection Efficiency; Space, Time, and Connectivity](https://sagesteppe.github.io/Modelling-Natural-History-to-Increase-Native-Seed-Collection-Efficiency/)
 [A Spatial Data Specialist for SOS?](https://sagesteppe.github.io/Spatial-Data-Specialist-SOS-National-Team/)
 [My Masters Defense](https://github.com/sagesteppe/thesis_talk)